sclaussen/nutrition/nutrition/README.md

 - List/ForEach or just List(items, ...)?
 - Fix delete swipe action on lists
 - Fix ing/adj so they don't serialize on each character typed
+- Add new ingredient with auto-add options for also adding to adjustments/meals

 ## P4
 - Combine input fields into single view w/generics